tardis-sn/gsoc/content/ideas.rst

 example notebooks that exist within the documentation so that it is easy for users to try it out themselves.

 **Your first objective if you choose to accept the mission:** Make a new Jupyter notebook and embed it in the documentation that makes a bokeh plot (i.e. zoomable) of the spectrum in quickstart guide.
-Be creative in your approach, try to make it more interactive or add some new functionality taking inspiration from GUI guide in docs.
+Be creative in your approach, try to make it more interactive or add some new functionality taking inspiration from the GUI guide in docs.

 ------------